krkruk/arduino-robot-tutorial/README.md

 This repository is organized into the following directories:

-* [Tutorial](https://krkruk.github.io/arduino-robot-tutorial/) or [`docs`](docs/README.md) if you prefer to read raw Markdown files.
+* [Tutorial - rendered page](https://krkruk.github.io/arduino-robot-tutorial/) or [`docs`](docs/README.md) if you prefer to read raw Markdown files.
 The core tutorial you need.
-* `mini-robot` - this directory contains all intermediate code samples as well as the final code that can be simply uploaded to your Arduino microcontroller given you follow all the suggestions presented in the tutorial
+* `/docs/chapters/assets/code` and `mini-robot` - these directories contains all intermediate code samples as well as the final code that can be simply uploaded to your Arduino microcontroller given you follow all the suggestions presented in the tutorial
 * `3d_models` - all necessary STL files (including Solid Edge Community editable versions) to print your own robot!

 The tutorial assumes you are at least familiar with C-lang-like language.
 It is not meant